Robinpig/Note/docs/CS/CN/TCP.md

 This means that one end of the connection can remain in this state forever.
 The other end is still in the CLOSE_WAIT state and can remain there forever, until the application decides to issue its close.

 Many implementations prevent this infinite wait in the FIN_WAIT_2 state as follows:
-If the application that does the active close does a complete close, not a half-close indicating that it expects to receive data, a timer is set.
+If the application that does the active close does a complete close, not a half-close indicating that it expects to receive data, a **timer** is set.
 If the connection is idle when the timer expires, TCP moves the connection into the CLOSED state.
 In Linux, the variable `net.ipv4.tcp_fin_timeout` can be adjusted to control the number of seconds to which the timer is set.
 Its default value is 60s.
 When a connection moves from the FIN_WAIT_1 state to the FIN_WAIT_2 state and the connection cannot receive any more data (implying the process called close, instead of taking advantage of TCP’s half-close with shutdown), this timer is set to 10 minutes.
 When this timer expires it is reset to 75 seconds, and when it expires the second time the connection is dropped.
-The “purpose of this timer is to avoid leaving a connection in the FIN_WAIT_2 state forever, if the other end never sends a FIN.
+The purpose of this timer is to avoid leaving a connection in the FIN_WAIT_2 state forever, if the other end never sends a FIN.

 #### TIME_WAIT